This charter explains the different services that are available and the timescales that are placed on their delivery.

-This charter does not aim to provide in-depth information on each of the processes described within it, it merely outlines the services we provide and the timescale (in calendar days) we provide them in, as well as the information that has to be provided, or the activities that have to have been completed, by Developers, or those working on their behalf, to enable us to provide those services.
+This charter does not aim to provide in-depth information on each of the processes described within it – it merely outlines the services we provide and the timescale (in calendar days) in which we provide them.
+It also outlines the information that must be provided or the activities that must be completed by developers or those working on their behalf, to enable us to provide those services.
 Each section in this charter does, however, provide further details of the source of further information on the activities being discussed.

-Connection, disconnection, development and infrastructure charges (the scheme is for all customers including developers and self-lay providers)
+The scheme is for all customers including developers and self-lay providers.

-In our resources section listed here you will find information on all charges and will help understand things like:
+In our resources section listed here you will find information on all charges which will help understand things like:

 - General conditions, payment dates, options and charges